SB-property on metric structures: Probability algebras and expansions by a generic automorphism.

-In this section we will study the SB-property in probability algebras and their expansions with a generic automorphism.
-We will show that atomless probability algebras and any completion of the theory of probability algebras have the SB-property.
-On the other hand, when we deal with expansions with a generic automorphism, the bi-embeddability condition will give us an approximate version of the SB-property.
-We assume the reader is familiar with the model theory of probability measure algebras, see \cite{berenstein-Henson}.
+In this section we will study the SB-property for probability algebras and their expansions with a generic automorphism.
+We will first show that atomless probability algebras and any completion of the theory of probability algebras have the SB-property.
+Then we will prove that in the expansion with a generic automorphism the SB-property fails.
+On the other hand, when we deal with expansions with a generic automorphism, the elementary bi-embeddability condition will give us a weaker form of the SB-property (see Definition \ref{isouppert} and Theorem \ref{SB-APrA}).
+We assume the reader is familiar with the model theory of probability measure algebras, see \cite{berenstein-Henson}, the results from \cite{song2016saturated} and its expansion with a generic automorphism \cite{berenstein2004model}.
 In any case, we recall some basic facts and definitions.

 \begin{defn} A \textit{probability algebra} is a pair $(\A,\mu)$ where $\A$ is a $\sigma$-complete boolean algebra and $\mu\colon \A\rightarrow[0,1]$ is a $\sigma$-additive probability measure such that $\mu(A)=0$ if and only if $A=\textbf{0}$. \end{defn}